 Visit El Arco Cabo San Lucas

-El Arco, or The Arch, is a majestic rock formation that adorns the Bay of Cabo San Lucas.
-The iconic landscape welcomes cruise ships as they sail into Los Cabos.
+El Arco, or The Arch, is a majestic rock formation in the Bay of Cabo San Lucas.
+This iconic landscape welcomes cruise ships as they sail into Los Cabos.

 To visit El Arco, purchase an inexpensive boat tour at the Cabo Marina.
 On the glass bottom boat ride, you’ll see Lover’s Beach, Divorce Beach, a sea cave, and tropical fish through the glass panels.